Warnock deletes Easter tweet amid backlash

 Allie Stuckey, an author and podcast host, tweeted, "There is nothing more transcendent than the resurrection of the God-man, Jesus.
 Literally: his resurrection transcends our finite conceptions of science & rationality.
 That the Word became flesh, dwelt among us, then was slain for our sins only to conquer death 3 days later?"

-Warnock gave a Sunday service where he talked in part about life and how-- with the coronavirus-- this season has "been a season of separation."
+Warnock gave a Sunday service where he talked in part about life and how -- with the coronavirus -- this season has "been a season of separation."

 "A lonely season," he said.
-He pointed to how Mary Magdalene stood crying alone outside Jesus' tomb, and tied in her experience to how much of life's suffering-- even with support systems like family and friends-- is done in solitude.
+He pointed to how Mary Magdalene stood crying alone outside Jesus' tomb, and tied in her experience to how much of life's suffering -- even with support systems like family and friends -- is done in solitude.

 "There's a way in which we all hold the shadows at bay, just so we can survive," he said.